Hong Jin-young: 2009–present: Solo career

 On March 21, 2022, Hong's agency announced that has finished recording a new song and filmed a music video as well.
-After the announcement, on April 6, 2022 the single "Viva La Vida" was released with both Korean and English versions of the song and video.
+After the announcement, on April 6, 2022, the single "Viva La Vida" was released with both Korean and English versions of the song and video.

-On November 1, 2022, Hong's agency announced that the release of "You are there" has been postponed from November 3rd to November 11th due to the Seoul Halloween crowd crush.
+On November 1, 2022, Hong's agency announced that the release of "You are there" has been postponed from November 3 to November 11 due to the Seoul Halloween crowd crush.

+On February 25, 2024, Hong released a ballad digital single and Music Video, titled "Spring", in her first collaboration with Jo Young-soo in 10 years since her song "Cheer up".

 Education

 Hong holds a Bachelor of Commerce from Chosun University.
 She also received a master's degree in Trade in 2009 and a PhD degree in Business Administration in 2012 from the same university, which were both revoked in 2020 due to plagiarism.

 Plagiarism

 On November 5, 2020, Hong was accused of plagiarizing her Master of Trade's thesis after scoring 74 percent on the plagiarism review site "Copy Killer".
 On the same day, her agency released a statement denying all accusations, stating her thesis was "under review in 2009" and that "Copy Killer is a system that began obligatory use in universities beginning 2015 and is meant to filter out submissions with more than 50 percent plagiarized content.
 It is inevitable that a thesis that was reviewed in 2009 when the system did not exist would come out with a high score."

 On November 6, 2020, Hong released another statement after the accusation continued to spread.
 In her statement released through her personal Instagram, she stated that "I've decided to give up my master's and doctoral degrees.
 I think that is the best thing that I can do at this moment."

 On December 15, 2020, the Research Integrity Committee under the Chosun University Ethics Committee made the tentative judgement of plagiarism regarding Hong's master's thesis and come to a conclusion that the thesis may be plagiarized.
 The committee later referred the case to the Graduate School Committee, which had given Hong until 5 PM KST on December 18 to submit a written explanation, before making a final decision to determine if the plagiarism took place through a meeting which will be held on December 23.
 If the meeting determines that she plagiarized, then both her master's and doctoral degrees will be cancelled automatically.

 On December 18, 2020, Hong released another statement through her personal Instagram, stating that she will accept Chosun University's tentative conclusion of plagiarism and she admitted to plagiarizing her thesis.

 On December 23, 2020, Chosun University Graduate School Committee confirmed that Hong masters thesis was plagiarized and accordingly all her postgraduate degrees obtained from the university would be revoked.